Samsung/TizenRT/docs/HowToDebugACrash.md

 The callstack can be found from the address values printed in the stack dump.
 However, the stack dump contains both valid address and other HEX values.
 There is no way to determine the exact locations in the stack dump where the callstack function addresses are stored.
 So, we need to manually find out the probable address values from the stack dump.
 This can be done by knowing the address where the text sections are loaded in memory.
-This infomation is generally present in the linker scripts for the particular project or the app specific linker script.
+This information is generally present in the linker scripts for the particular project or the app specific linker script.

 As an example, suppose you find from the linker script that the text section is loaded between addresses 0x80000000 to 0x84000000.